tategotoazarasi/tategotoazarasi.github.io/content/en/posts/bridging-the-gap-flexible-relationship-management-between-cpp-host-and-rust-wasm-plugins-using-entt.md

 work, and invoking member functions is impossible.
 Traditional plugin architectures, often relying on polymorphic interfaces via virtual functions, break down at the WASM boundary.

-### A Path Forward: EnTT's Data-Driven Philosophy
+### EnTT's Data-Driven Philosophy

 Just when this boundary seems insurmountable, EnTT's design philosophy offers a way through.
 Recall the core tenets of EnTT we discussed, which center on a data-oriented approach.
 An **entity**, in EnTT's paradigm, is not an object in the traditional C++ sense but rather a lightweight, opaque identifier (ID).
 This ID cleverly encodes an index and a version number, providing a robust and safe way to reference a conceptual "thing" in the application without the complexities of object identity or memory addresses.
-Data describing the state and properties of these entities is stored in * *components**.
+Data describing the state and properties of these entities is stored in **components**.
 These are typically designed as pure data containers, often resembling Plain Old Data Structures (PODS), and are directly associated with entity IDs within the system.
-The logic that operates on this data is encapsulated in * *systems**.
+The logic that operates on this data is encapsulated in **systems**.
 Systems query for entities that possess specific combinations of components and then process them accordingly.
 Within EnTT, systems are commonly implemented as straightforward free functions, lambdas, or functors that interact with the central `entt::registry` to access and modify the component data associated with entities.